-In total, 11,112 objects were catalogued from 20SA722 during the 2009 field season.
-These items include three objects derived from the surface (described above in Analysis and Evaluation section), and 11,109 items derived from Excavation Blocks B and C. The excavated items will be described in this section.
+In total, 8,291 objects were catalogued from 20SA722 during the 2010 field season.
+These items include three objects derived from the surface (described above in Analysis and Evaluation section), and 8,288 items derived from Excavation Block G. The excavated items will be described in this section.
 The catalogued material from the excavation units represents only a portion of the cultural material actually present.
 As described in the Methods section above, fire-cracked rock (FCR) from non-feature contexts was size sorted, counted, weighed, and discarded.
-The total amount of FCR excavated in 2009 from non-feature contexts is 370<0.5" (207.3g) and 159>0.5" (2,788.5g).
-Because they may be subject to radiocarbon analysis and thus destroyed, charcoal samples, mostly from Feature contexts, were not catalogued.
-The charcoal samples have, however, been retained.
+The total amount of FCR excavated in 2010 from non-feature contexts is 178<0.5" (128.0g) and 131>0.5" (2,469.5g).
 Prior to cataloguing, 1/8 inch screened samples were size sorted into fractions >1/4 inch and <1/4 inch.
 Only the >1/4 inch size fractions have been catalogued to date.
-In addition, 218 samples, containing a total of 1,203.5 liters of sediment, were saved for flotation.
-Although this material has not yet been analyzed, it is clear that faunal and floral remains are abundant in many of these flotation samples.
-Other artifacts including lithics and ceramics are also present in the flotation samples.
+In addition, 13 samples, containing a total of 83 liters of sediment, were saved for flotation.
+This material has not yet been analyzed.